manimino/litebox/README.md

 ![Benchmark: sqlite does well on small queries, other engines do better on large queries.](perf/benchmark.png)

 This is the same data in graph form, showing relative speedup.
 Each line is divided by `baseline`.
-Note that both axis labels are powers of 10; `10^3` on the Y-axis indicates a 1000X speedup.
+Note that both axis labels are powers of 10.
+So `10^3` on the Y-axis indicates a 1000X speedup.